dktran65/ChefWorkshops/README.md

 # ChefWorkshops

 ## Basics
-The cookbooks in this repo will install
+The following cookbooks in this repo will install for Linux CentOS 7.5
 - MongoDB v2.6.12
 - Tomcat 8.5.32
-on Linux CentOS 7.5

 ## Details